openvinotoolkit/model_server/docs/custom_node_development.md

 CustomNodeTensor struct.
 Number of outputs is to be defined during the function execution in the `outputsCount` argument.

 Note that during the function execution all the output data buffers needs to be allocated.
 They will be released by OVMS after the request processing is completed and returned to the user.
-The cleanup is triggered by calling `release` function.
+The cleanup is triggered by calling `release` function which also needs to be implemented in custom library.

-Execute function returns an integer which value defines the success (0) or failure (1).
+Execute function returns an integer which value defines the success (`0` value) or failure ( greater than 0).
 When the function reports error, the pipeline execution is stopped and error is returned to the user.
-A special response is returned (2) when the execute doesn't return any results.
-It could be the case when object detection model doesn't detect any valid objects in the input image.

 ### "getInputsInfo" function
 This function returns information about the metadata of the expected inputs.
 Returned CustomNodeTensorInfo object is used